Muhlenberg County Kentucky

 Welch, George

-Mr. George Welch, while carryig out ashes from his office last Tuesday, received a severe fall.
+Mr. George Welch, while carrying out ashes from his office last Tuesday, received a severe fall.
 He is reported falling right side up with care and unhurt.

 Wheat Crop Projections